Events

 WEB maple mixes retail FLAT 950x636

 Squash, pie pumpkins & gourds from Edgewater Farm & MacLennan Farm.
 All are decorative, delicious, long-keeping and fun except those stylish little white jobs on the right.
 They're mostly fun, though eating them is harmless.
-(The Black Futsu squash has a great flavor rep and keeps for ages, can't wait to try it.)
+(The Black Futsu squash has a great flavor rep and keeps for ages.
+All the winter squash keep well without refrigeration, but we hear the Black Futsu is exceptional.)

 WEB squash display 950x636 flat